-Neither delivers the organisation’s mission, that is they do not directly serve customers or produce something that can be sold.
+Neither delivers the organisation’s mission.
+That is they do not directly serve customers or produce something for sale

 Generally, people accept that there is a difference between project and programme.

-On a separate, etymological note, project comes from the Latin word for “throw forth” and came into use in English in the 15th century.
+On a separate, etymological, note, project comes from the Latin word for “throw forth”.
+It came into use in English in the 15th century.
 Programme comes from both Late Latin and Greek.
-It entered the vocabulary meaning “a definite plan or scheme” in the early 19th century.
+It entered the vocabulary to mean “a definite plan or scheme” in the early 19th century.
 On this basis programmes are clearly ‘new-fangled nonsense’.

-However, the nature of that difference is not commonly agreed and sometimes results in conflicting job titles, descriptions and expectations.
+However, the nature of that difference is not commonly agreed.
+As in any project, that lack of agreement results in misalignment.
+In this case conflicting job titles, descriptions and expectations.

 Size is not a good indicator and some people incorrectly describe ‘big projects’ as programmes.
-While size, particularly duration, is a factor in defining the nature of a body of work, there are many, more significant differences.
+Size, particularly duration, is a factor in defining the nature of a body of work.
+But there are many, more significant differences.
 Rather than present every nuanced example, here are three ways of telling apart projects and programmes.

-- Programmes can be open end – projects are always bounded.
+- Programmes can be open end – projects are always bound.

 If we consider the London 2012 Olympics, each construction site ran at least one project.
 Those projects ended with hand over to the games organisers.
-The games were also a project with a clear public end at the closing ceremony and, probably, several other ends as athletes and officials went home, and the venues passed into new ownership.
+The games were also a project with a clear public end when the venues passed into new ownership.
 On the other hand, the Legacy was a programme.
 It doesn’t have a defined end state, although it was time bound.
 The legacy programme set up, launch and oversaw many projects.

 Back to the Olympics.
 The individual projects whether a building or the actual games are pretty much understood.
 Stop for a moment and consider the goals of the Legacy.
 They fell into four broad camps: economic, sporting, social and volunteering, and regeneration.
 These goals are relatively ambiguous; they are hard to describe.
-But all the projects (eg fund elite sport, invest £1bn in the Youth Sport Strategy) are all fairly easily bound.
+But the outcomes of the projects are all fairly easily defined.
+For example, fund elite sport and invest £1bn in the Youth Sport Strategy.

-- Project stakeholders tend to agree about the outcome, whereas programme stakeholders are likely to have very different perspectives on life.
+- Project stakeholders tend to agree about the outcome.
+Whereas programme stakeholders are likely to have different perspectives on life.